 - Identify reuse in your channel plan.
 If you have no channel reuse in the network, do a spectrum analysis. - Check for self-interference.
 For example, the radios in a single device might connect. - Check the frequency plan and make sure that all the radios are configured correctly. - Make sure that each node is connected to the correct devices and nodes.

-- If you have a 900 MHz node, check to make sure that the radio is not a traffic bottleneck. - · Determine the total throughput with an end to end test. - Determine the throughput of each link with tests.
+- Determine the total throughput with an end to end test. - Determine the throughput of each link with tests.

 Resetting an outdoor mesh node to factory default settings